For many years I worked on my own and enjoyed the flexibility of having no one to answer to, other than my clients.

 In some cases, the scale of your new venture may be out of sync with your partner.
 This has certainly been the case with me on a few occasions.

-In my last business, I was keen to keep a lean business utilising a more outsourced workforce in contrast to my business partner who was keen to have an office of busy staff.
+In my last business, I was keen to keep a lean business utilizing a more outsourced workforce in contrast to my business partner who was keen to have an office of busy staff.
 One approach is not necessarily better than another as it very much depends on your preference.

 Having for years worked remotely and not within a corporate or office structure I much prefer the nomadic work style.
 That said, I do like using office spaces, like the co-working space I use in Malaysia, where I frequently work from.